 We had a serious talk prior to the exam.
 To be honest, that was one of the most emotional conversations I’d ever had.
 Then she said, “I see great things in your future.
 Keep being who you are and do not lose your great determination and focus.”
 Since then, that has become my life motto.
 She also gave me another book, Rhonda Byrne’s The Secret.
 That day, I swear to God, I cried-ugly.
 I was a mess and it took two hot fudge sundaes to make me feel better.

 I didn’t see her for months following the exam, not until I visited the school in March 2009.
 I brought my Board Rating and Board Passing certificates to show her (along with a box of pizza).
-She confessed that I was in her top five, and she was the one who recommended me to the Dean.
+She confessed that I was in her top three, and she was the one who recommended me to the Dean.
 “I told you you’d make it, and you did!”

 Soon after the Oath-Taking in 2009, I received an SMS asking me to school.
 I phoned the number, and the office secretary answered, “Florence Nightingale ka daw sabi ni Ma’am Tess punta ka dito para masukatan ka.”
 (English: Ma’am Tess says you’re your batch’s Florence Nightingale; please come over so we can have you fitted for your uniform.)